Why Do Motorcycle Lights Flash And Flicker?

 Motorcycle brake lights are much smaller compared to car brake lights, so it can sometimes be difficult for vehicles that are behind the motorcycle to see that the motorcycle brakes are being applied.
 The flashing will ensure the driver behind knows that the rider is slowing down.

 There are some motorcycles out there that have flashing lights for other reasons outside having a modulator installed.
-If you notice a motorcycle’s lights flashing in a non rhythmic pattern, the motorcyclist might be trying to get your attention for whatever reason.
+If you notice a motorcycle’s lights flashing in a non rhythmic pattern, the motorcyclist might be trying to get your attention for emergency purposes.

 There are still laws that need to be heeded if a motorcyclist is going to install a modulator on their motorcycle.
 First and foremost, they need to install a modulator that is government certified and can’t simply make their own modification.